couch-consulting/bayes_insurance_java/README.md

 ### "netConnections" CSV File
 * First element is target, rest of row are elements that point to the first element
+* Everything is string and separated by ";"
+* Synthetic nodes are given
+* Every string uses non utf-8 chars (e.g no "ö" etc)

 ### NetViewer Workflow
 * Sadly the Netviewer from netica is not working properly.
 Thus the following has to be done to see the net correctly.